Bill Gates Biography | Early Life | Education | Family | Business | Wealth

 Allen went to Washington State University, and Gates went to Harvard after high school.
 But none of them stayed in the University until graduating.
 Paul Allen left college to work for Honeywell in Boston, and Gates joined him soon after.

 Gates entered Lakeside Prep School at the age of 13; this is where he wrote his first-ever computer program.
 He was an allrounder when it came to his performance in different subjects.
-His intelligence bloomed so efficiently for maths, science; while doing equally well in drama and English.
+His intelligence bloomed so efficiently in math and science while doing equally well in drama and English.

 During his school life, Gates developed his fascination for computers and the way they function.
-He spent hours in the computer room in his school.
-His earlier interest in programming bloomed in the form of a tic-tac-toe program which allowed the users to play games against the computer.
+He spent hours in the computer room at his school.
+His earlier interest in programming bloomed in the form of a tic-tac-toe program, which allowed the users to play games against the computer.

 Bill finished his high school in Lakeside School in 1973.
 He was a National Merit Scholar at his graduation; He even scored 1590 out of 1600 when he graduated from Lakeside School.

-He dropped out of Harvard University after two years, while his friend Steve Ballmer stayed there and graduated.
+After two years, he dropped out of Harvard University, while his friend Steve Ballmer stayed there and graduated.

 Meeting & Partnership With Paul Allen

-It was in Lakeside School where Gates met his best friend, Paul Allen.
-Allen was two years senior to Gates.
+In Lakeside School, Gates met his best friend, Paul Allen.
+Allen was two years older than Gates.
 The two of them had their differences in personalities.
 Gates was aggressive, while Allen was shy and reserved compared to a much younger Bill Gates.
 Despite the differences, they stayed together and worked together.